Mass media and American politics: New media era: since 1990

 Major technological innovations transformed the mass media.
 Radio, already overwhelmed by television, transformed itself into a niche service.
-It developed an important political dimension based on Talk radio.
+It developed an important political dimension based on talk radio.
 Television survived with a much reduced audience, but remained the number one advertising medium for election campaigns.
 Newspapers were in desperate trouble; most afternoon papers closed, and most morning papers barely survived, as the Internet undermined both their advertising and their news reporting.

 The new social media, such as Facebook and Twitter, made use first of the personal computer and the Internet, and after 2010 of the smart phones to connect hundreds of millions of people, especially those under age 35.
 By 2008, politicians and interest groups were experimenting with systematic use of social media to spread their message among much larger audiences than they had previously reached.

 As political strategists turn their attention to the 2016 presidential contest, they identify Facebook as an increasingly important advertising tool.
 Recent technical innovations have made possible more advanced divisions and subdivisions of the electorate.
 Most important, Facebook can now deliver video ads to small, highly targeted subsets.
 Television, by contrast, shows the same commercials to all viewers, and so cannot be precisely tailored.
 Online presence is vital to the success of a presidential candidate's campaign.
 Social media presence lets candidates: have direct access to voters, advertise for free, and fundraise, among other benefits.

 It is also important to look at women in American politics and how they are portrayed in the media, as they are largely under represented in the news.
 "For example, Rakow and Kranich (1991), in their study of three network news programs, found that women were used as on camera sources only 15% of the time".
 This highlights how women are extremely under represented not only in American Politics but also within the media.

+In addition to media sources, TikTok has become more prevalent as of 2024.
+There are many politicians that have started using TikTok as a platform to get attention from younger voters.
+Even the Democratic and Republican parties have their own accounts that they use to campaign.
+Additionally, TikTok facilitated a false-registration drive for a Trump rally, amplified police brutality footage, and shared Black Lives Matter protests, showcasing its distinctive audiovisual vernacular, often disorienting and carefully edited.
+Researchers have analyzed political expression on TikTok since its inception, revealing a diverse, diffuse, and not nearly united community of millions of young people discovering the platform's capabilities and limits, despite its unique and strange nature.